organisciak/dissertation/document/6_subjective.md

 A benefit of taste-grokking is that it realigns a subjective task to a ground truth: all the workers are trying their best to make sense of the requester.
 Since there is an assumed correct answer, taste-grokking is well-suited to error correction and quality metrics performed in more traditional, non-personalized paid crowd contexts.
-For example, whereas with matching it is hard to differentiate between a cheating worker and one with eclectic tastes, with taste-grokking a worker that is suspiciously deviating from the requester's tastes is more likely to in fact be malicious.
+For example, whereas with matching it is hard to differentiate between a cheating or poor worker and one with eclectic tastes, with taste-grokking a worker that is deviating from the consensus can more confidently be understood as a malicious or poor worker.
 Additionally, taste-grokking is well suited to multi-contribution aggregation.
 For example, in a simple aggregation case when predicting opinion ratings, suggestions from multiple workers may be collected for each rating, and the personalized prediction can be a voted rating (mode) or a mean.
 Doing so smooths over individual errors, although at extra cost.